SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 1. as a result of the "`identity:list_domains`" rule (see below), Domain Managers are able to see all domains via "`openstack domain list`" and can inspect the metadata of other domains with "`openstack domain show`"
 2. as a result of the "`identity:list_roles`" rule (see below), Domain Managers are able to see all roles via "`openstack role list`" and can inspect the metadata of other roles with "`openstack role show`"

-**The result of points 1 and 2 is that the metadata of all domains and roles will be exposed to all Domain Managers!**
+**As a result of points 1 and 2, metadata of all domains and roles will be exposed to all Domain Managers!**

+If a CSP deems either of these points critical, they may abstain from granting the Domain Manager role to users, effectively disabling the functionality.
+See [Impact](#impact).

 ## Decision